anu-act-health-covid19-support/privatekit-data-granularity-assessment/README.md

 The datapoints are taken at 5 minute intervals, so this granularity may not be effective if a person is cycling or travelling by bus, light rail or car.

-_The granularity of datapoint recording cannot be changed within the app itself - it would need to be recompiled, then pushed to the various app stores.
+_The granularity of datapoint recording cannot be changed within the app itself - it would need to be recompiled, then pushed to the various app stores._

 ## Questions arising from this test

 * Is the data fine-grained enough for the purposes of the broader initiative here - ie Contact Tracing, statistics and so on?
+* Should I proceed to doing a more complex visualisation that can show location over time?